Roulette Odds UK| Expert Masterclass of Odds in Roulette

 |Straight Up||2.63%||35 to 1|

 The split bet can also include the two zero spots.
-The other bet structures are essentially the same as for the European and French versions.
+The other bet structures are identical to the European and French versions.

 Triple Zero Roulette Odds UK Chart